Every year, most Americans experience a pay cut.

 1. After-inflation pay for males has been in decline for decades.

-2. After-inflation pay for males is lower the less education they’ve attained, and, that also has been in decline over time.
-Here is an example from Michigan.
+2. Pay for males is lower the less education they’ve attained, and, that also has been in decline over time.

 3. Female wages have been the reason why households have been able to get by.
 More women have entered the workforce, and their wages have been rising.